Health and support services in the UK

 In case you get hassled at any point, you can reach out to:

 Pre-arrival support guide

 Many institutions offer a pre-arrival support guide that includes details of medical insurance available, accommodation options, strategies to budget living expenses and other necessary details to settle in.

 Dedicated to support international students via various orientations and programs.
 These may include supportive and educational workshops, cultural celebrations and academic support.
 Sometimes, they also help with student accommodation and employment/internship opportunities.

 Student associations on campus

 Most universities and colleges have their own student associations, which help international students manage their various activities along with academics.
-Some universities also have a dedicated international student associations to offer unbiased support to students from another country.
+Some universities also have a dedicated international student association to offer unbiased support to students from another country.